andree182/rpi-alarm/README.md

 [Alarm] a 12V alarm device - just apply 12V/1A and it beeps real loud :)

+[Webcam] a webcam to gater images and send them to email, to alert owner

 [RPI] a RPI device.
 Ideally UPS-backed, obviously.